Things to see and do - Sheffield

 Snowdon Ln, Troway GB - Eckington S21 5RU

-Early Victorian pub in a picturesque location, with delightful countryside views.
-The wide-ranging menu offers hearty, satisfying dishes and there's a fine selection of local ales.
-Friendly, helpful team.
+Early Victorian pub in a picturesque location, offering delightful views over rolling countryside.
+The extensive menu offers hearty, satisfying dishes and desserts often have a playful element.
+There's a fine selection of local ales.

 84 Green Ln GB - Sheffield S3 8SE